Poreyy/PvPToggler/README.md

-PvPToggler is a Spigot/Bukkit plugin that allows players to toggle PvP on and off (mainly used by Survival servers).
+PvPToggler is a bukkit plugin that allows players to toggle PvP on and off (mainly used by Survival servers).
 This particular plugin can also be used as a Lobby mini-game.

 Github repository credits to: [Olivo_dev](https://github.com/Olivoz)